 The Sisters of Mary are an independent, Christian humanitarian institution devoted to helping the poor in the third world.
-It was founded by Aloysius Schwartz, the priest of the poor.
-The Sisters have been operating our charitable programmes for more than fifty years in poor neighbourhoods of large and overcrowded cities.
+It was founded by Aloysius Schwartz.
+The Sisters have been operating their charitable programmes for more than fifty years in the poor communities of large and overcrowded cities.

-The Sisters of Mary consist of more than 370 Sisters who operate our charitable programmes in the Philippines, South Korea, Mexico, Guatemala, Brazil, and Honduras.
+The Sisters of Mary consist of more than 370 Sisters who operate their charitable programmes in the Philippines, South Korea, Mexico, Guatemala, Brazil, Honduras and Tanzania.
 In each country, the Sisters work to not only give children a safe roof over their heads, food, and education, but also to prepare them in their culture and environment for a better future in their own country.
-At no charge to their families.

 In addition to taking care of more than 20,000 poor children each year, the Sisters also maintain homes, hospitals, schools and vocational training programmes.